 The Professor Max Gluckman Prize (University of Manchester - Awarded for Highest First Class Degree)

+Andrew specialises in all areas of family law, with an emphasis on children work.
 Andrew has appeared on his own in all levels of court including the Court of Appeal.
-He specialises in all areas of family law relating to children (private, public and international).
 He has been led in the High Court and in the Court of Appeal in public law and child abduction matters.
 Solicitors and lay clients find that he adopts an approachable and personable style.

-Outside work, Andrew enjoys running and cycling.
-Prior to coming to the Bar he read Social Anthropology at university obtaining the highest first class degree in his year.
+Outside work, Andrew enjoys running and cycling and is a volunteer at the Toynbee Hall Legal Advice Centre.
+Prior to coming to the Bar he read social anthropology at university obtaining the highest first class degree in his year.

 Association of Lawyers for Children